 Phrasal Verb Example Sentences

-Here are examples of phrasal verbs in various contexts:
+Here are examples of phrasal verb in various contexts:

 - Don’t forget to turn off the lights before leaving.